 The center will serve as a meeting point for scholars from the humanities, the sciences, the arts and the professional schools to interact and to incorporate the content, data and illustrations of cartographic materials into their research and teaching.

-The interior of the center can be easily configured – with chairs and interlocking tables – to accommodate classes, seminars and special events.
+The interior of the center can be easily configured “ with chairs and interlocking tables “ to accommodate classes, seminars and special events.
 The tables can be arranged to support maps large and small.
-Digitized maps can be viewed on individual computers and on two large video walls – one measuring 16-by-9 feet and another measuring 12-by-7 feet.
+Digitized maps can be viewed on individual computers and on two large video walls “ one measuring 16-by-9 feet and another measuring 12-by-7 feet.
 Researchers will be able to study a paper map side by side with its digital counterpart.

 Stanford University Librarian Michael Keller said the center provides new lenses for creation, exploration and discovery to students and scholars.

-“Our students and faculty can manipulate the digital maps and atlases in ways the physical form cannot support,” he said.
-“Furthermore, the data embedded in each paper map and atlas can be extrapolated and run through specialized geographic information system software to develop anything within the limits of their imaginations.
+Our students and faculty can manipulate the digital maps and atlases in ways the physical form cannot support, he said.
+Furthermore, the data embedded in each paper map and atlas can be extrapolated and run through specialized geographic information system software to develop anything within the limits of their imaginations.

-One of the map center's video walls is “touch-enabled,” meaning users can explore the nooks and crannies of maps with a touch of a finger.
+One of the map center's video walls is touch-enabled, meaning users can explore the nooks and crannies of maps with a touch of a finger.
 By displaying Plan de Turgot, a 1739 map of Paris, for instance, users can zoom in on Notre-Dame Cathedral, private courtyard gardens, boats stacked with firewood on the Seine “ even boatmen plying their oars.

 Users can overlay historic maps on modern maps and other historic maps on the video walls, such as this pairing of San Francisco Mission Bay in 1857 and a modern day image of San Francisco.
 The overlaid maps reveal changes over time “ Mission Bay is now completely filled in “ and offer new avenues for map analysis and discovery.

-Grant Parker, an associate professor of classics at Stanford who teaches What Is a Map? each year to freshmen, said the map center is ideally suited for the seminar's multi-faceted approach, which builds bridges between traditional histories of cartography – going back to antiquity – and contemporary technologies and critiques.
+Grant Parker, an associate professor of classics at Stanford who teaches What Is a Map? each year to freshmen, said the map center is ideally suited for the seminar's multi-faceted approach, which builds bridges between traditional histories of cartography “ going back to antiquity “ and contemporary technologies and critiques.

-“It is hard to imagine an institution being so well geared for a joyful exploration of all things cartographic,” Parker said.
+It is hard to imagine an institution being so well geared for a joyful exploration of all things cartographic, Parker said.